jrmoulton/tmux-sessionizer/README.md

-  sessions    Show running tmux sessions with asterisk on the current session rename      Rename the active session and the working directory refresh     Creates new worktree windows for the selected session clone-repo  Clone repository into the first search path and create a new session for it help        Print this message or the help of the given subcommand(s)
+  sessions    Show running tmux sessions with asterisk on the current session rename      Rename the active session and the working directory refresh     Creates new worktree windows for the selected session clone-repo  Clone repository and create a new session for it init-repo   Initialize empty repository bookmark    Bookmark a directory so it is available to select along with the Git repositories help        Print this message or the help of the given subcommand(s)

 Options: